Memeterr/Szakdoga-Info-Bsc-2021/README.md

 ## TODO

-* to be able to delete the image

-* kép tárolása, ha azt töltenek fel

-* show the canvas picture in the 'My Dashboards' menu

 * establish connection with mqtt
 	- if not possible with local broker, use a free cloud broker
 	- if nothing works, write a function that simulates data flow

-* when adding new device, the type should be selectable (maybe a button for each one?)
+* when adding new device, the type should be selectable (maybe a button for each one?) scrollable
 	- these are predefined, so the user can't set their own type

 * devices need an id for a dashboard in mongoDB